IvanLudvig/readPDF/README.md

 ### makes pdf files readable on mobile

 The program formats pdf files so that it's comfortable to read on a phone.
 It makes the font bigger and justifies text.
-Doesn't support images yet.
+Supports images.

 Examples
 <p float="left">